midnightfreddie/nbt-go-lua/readme.md

-This repo is a Go module/pakage to make NBT (named binary tags) readable and editable in a Lua script environment.
+This repo contains a Go module/pakage to make NBT (named binary tags) readable and editable in a Lua script environment, and a command-line interface similar to native lua to run Lua scripts which can load, modify, and write NBT data.

-## Work in progress / status

-- The Go module is working and successfully decoding/encoding NBT (named binary tags, mostly used in Minecraft) into a Lua 5.1 environment in the global `nbt` variable
-- Lua scripts in examples and test_data can give you an idea of how to access or modify it
-- The cmd/nbtlua executable behaves similarly to the native lua executable.
-You can interactively use lua or provide a lua script file path on the command line to run the script.
-See `nbtlua -h` for switches.
-Use `loadnbt(path-to-nbt-file)` in scripts to load an nbt file into the `nbt` variable.
-It will auto-detect whether or not the file is compressed with gzip.

 ## Lua NBT functions